widgetti/solara/README.md

 Now you can edit the source code in the git repository, without having to reinstall it.

+### Reloading of .vue files

+The solara server automatically watches all `.vue` files that are used by vue templates (there are some used in solara.components for example).
+When a `.vue` file is saved, the widgets get updated automatically, without needing a page reload, aiding rapid development.

 ## Contributing

 If you plan to contribute, also run the following: